Lear (LEA) Q2 2017 Results - Earnings Call Transcript

 Chris McNally - Evercore ISI

 Good morning, gentlemen, and congrats on another great quarter.
 So, my question is another follow on regarding the assets and IP within electrical.
-The investment community struggles to understand I think the long term future of harnesses specifically.
+The investment community struggles to understand I think the long-term future of harnesses specifically.
 I'm sort of certain that some analysts in the queue will ask about Tesla's future use of flex circuits to significantly reduce the amount of cabling, for example.
-And whether this is an (33:11) risk to your electrical business?
-I mean, again, put simply, Matt, the question is, is there a value to adding assets within connectors or other areas of power electronics, maybe not for scale as you've just answered but just because they have strong EV features?
+And whether this is an existential risk to your electrical business?
+I mean, again, put simply, Matt, the question is, is there a value to adding assets within connectors or other areas of power electronics, maybe not for scale as you've just answered, but just because they have strong EV features?

 Matthew J. Simoncini - Lear Corp.

 Right.
-I think the question Chris is, which ones.
+I think the question, Chris, is which ones.
 We would like to increase our capabilities in connectors and we continue to look for the right asset at a price that makes sense to the shareholders, so we continue to evaluate that.
-And so, it depends on the exact components that you're talking about.
+And so, it depends on the exact component that you're talking about.
 Regarding some of the other developments, at one point, it was optic cables and flat flexible cables.
-So, these fiber optics and things of that nature, trying to find a more efficient way to take wire out of a vehicle is nothing new.
+So, these fiber optics and things of that nature, trying to find a more efficient way to take wire out of a vehicle, is nothing new.
 We've kind of come up with some interesting technologies like using alternate materials as opposed to copper to bring the weight and the cost down.
-Frank, can you talk to this a little bit?
+Frank, do you want to talk to this a little bit?

 Frank C. Orsini - Lear Corp.

 Yeah.
 Sure.
-So, the concept, as Matt said, that flex circuits and different types of applications in the vehicle is nothing new to Lear even.
+So, the concept, as Matt said, the flex circuits and different types of applications in the vehicle is nothing new to Lear even.
 We've actually used flex circuits in the past.
 We have the technology in our product portfolio.
 It is more expensive technology than traditional applications of wire.

-So, as Matt mentioned, what we do well in the industry is we optimize the architecture, and that can come through various different methods.
+So, as Matt mentioned, what we do well in the industry is we optimize the architecture.
+And that can come through various different methods.
 You can optimize the wire itself through alternate materials, copper-clad steel, things of that nature or you can do it through electronics.

 And the beauty of Lear's product portfolio is we have it all.
-We have electronics, we have wire, we have terminals and connectors.
-And it really does come together as a system and we provide the best solution for our customers on a specific architecture or car line that works best for them.
+We have electronics.
+We have wire.
+We have terminals and connectors.
+And it really does come together as a system and we provide the best solution for our customers on a specific architecture or a car line that works best for them.
 So, we don't see the usage of wire shrinking.
 Wires are very secured way of connecting the signaling and data communication in the vehicle.
-So, right now the trends are added circuit content and added module content.
+So, right now, the trends are added circuit content and added module content.
 And in many ways, we're optimizing those architectures, as Matt mentioned, through alternate materials and things of that nature.
 But this is where we see growth opportunities and margin opportunities in both of those areas.

 Chris McNally - Evercore ISI